 Insurance which provides a lump sum benefit if you are totally and permanently disabled.
 Generally, this means that you have suffered a disabling injury or illness that prevents you from ever carrying out work for which you are reasonably suited by education, training or experience (or, in some cases, your own occupation) and you are under the regular care and attention of a doctor; or you have suffered permanent loss of certain limbs or eyes or a combination of them.

-Occurs when an investment increases in value but is not sold or realised.
+occurs when an investment increases in value but is not sold or realised.

-The dividend, or interest rate, on an investment expressed as a percentage of the price.
+the dividend, or interest rate, on an investment expressed as a percentage of the price.